-Of course what citizens who are willing to take these risks fail to understand, as the artificial intelligence and decision theory expert Eliezer Yudkowsky writes on his Facebook page, is “how there’s a level of politics that’s theater and a level of politics that’s deadly serious.”
+Of course, what citizens who are willing to take these risks fail to understand, as the artificial intelligence and decision theory expert Eliezer Yudkowsky writes on his Facebook page, is “how there’s a level of politics that’s theater and a level of politics that’s deadly serious.”
 For example, it’s deadly serious when a President talks about scrapping the NATO alliance or using nuclear weapons.
-In such cases you would hope that competent and conscientious people exercise power in the international relations realm.
+In such cases, you would hope that competent and conscientious people exercise power in the international relations realm.

-Unfortunately some people don’t seem to understand the difference between entertainment and reality.
+Unfortunately, some people don’t seem to understand the difference between entertainment and reality.
 Yudkowsky offers the example of those who believe the moon landing was faked.
-From an educated perspective this belief is self-evident nonsense, and I understand that TV shows that promulgates such nonsense are entertainment.
+From an educated perspective, this belief is self-evident nonsense, and I understand that TV shows that promulgate such nonsense are entertainment.
 But some people don’t know this; they don’t know there’s real science that allowed us to go to the moon, a serious level underneath the entertainment level.
 (There the entertainment level of having some ignorant evolution denier debating someone on TV, and the serious level where biological evolution underlies all of modern biology.)
 But often the scientifically illiterate only know the world that comes to them from their entertainment bubble.

 Similarly, many people can’t differentiate political theater, Level A, with the deadly serious part, Level B. Perhaps they think that Level A is all that exists and there is no deadly serious politics, no Level B. They are mistaken.